 - Invoice Filter Sales Person #2 – find item sold by a specific salesperson listed in the secondary sales position

-- Sales Order Technical Designer – if the item was sold on a sales order invoice, you can find items sold by a user listed as the technical designer
+- Sales Order Technical Designer – if the item was sold on a sales order invoice, you could find items sold by a user listed as the technical designer

 - Sales Order Supervisor – find items sold through a sales order by a particular project manager